 If you heard about or decided to follow another one, feel free to leave a comment and add it to the list.
 I would love to know about your experiences.
 Especially, if you are a foreigner visiting or living here.

-And if you are a little bit skeptical of all these things, that’s also okay.
+And if you are a little bit skeptical of all these Brazilian traditions on New Year’s Eve, that’s also okay.
 There is one thing everybody will agree for this evening: HAVE FUN!